 My only concern (and it’s a personal gripe) is that Cyberpunk 2077 is to be played in first-person mode.
 This is a big change from the third-person gameplay style that I’m used to in The Witcher 3, and one I tend to struggle with in general.
 However, that’s purely a matter of personal preference.
 So, if I can get over my dislike of the first-person view, then there’s every reason for me to absolutely love this game.

 Tell Me Why

 Launching: August 2020 (Episode 1)

 As with Dontnod’s previous games, the choices you make will influence the direction that the game takes you in.
-For me, this is great, as I’m a huge fan of narrative-driven gaming.
-Tell Me Why is definitely one of my most anticipated upcoming games of 2020.
+For me, this is great, as I’m a huge fan of narrative-driven adventures.
+Tell Me Why is definitely one of my favourite upcoming games of 2020.
 Plus, it’ll be available on Xbox Game Pass, which is a huge bonus!